newtonkwan/Insight_DE/README.md

 # Velma

+@(Insight Data Engineering)

 Words move people.

 ## Motivation
 The right words make all the difference.
 Your paper's abstract or summary is the gateway to your work; it likely the single largest deciding factor in whether a reader will continue to read your paper.
+We believe in learning by example.

 Velma is a pipeline for 45 million academic research papers that provides the best example of abstracts based on: